To catch a fish

 I was beginning to wish we’d never seen the fish.

-I wished that the sun had set, dirty faces has been washed, and I was drinking a cold one on the back porch.
+I wished that the sun had set, dirty faces have been washed, and I was drinking a cold one on the back porch.
 I wished that the line had been wet, there had never been a nibble, and we’d walked away talking about how the fish just weren’t biting.
 I wished it had been a happy failure.

 Then we saw the fish.
-It looked like a big blue gill and was swimming in a shaded spot near the dock.
+It looked like a big bluegill and was swimming in a shaded spot near the dock.
 It didn’t look particularly hungry or interested in anything at first.
 Until it flicked its tail, I wasn’t sure it was alive.
 I wished it would swim away, but it didn’t.
 It raised the fish equivalent of an eyebrow and looked up as if to say, “Well, how are we going to handle this?”

 The failure on my part to become a fisherman by this time in my life is no one’s fault but my own.
 I come from a long line of folks who spent countless mornings on the lake in search of bass, crappie, and catfish.
 They even went on a few chartered fishing trips (Read More about these here) which they enjoyed so much; lounging around in the sun on beautiful ships, doing nothing but their favourite hobby.
 They took me along to the local events as much as I wanted.
 For whatever reason, I tended more toward the midnight fireside guitars than the daybreak fishing trips.
 This was fine up until the point my son asked me to teach him to fish.